+Every year, without fail, we have to find out how to care for a poinsettia.
 Nothing quite says Christmas is coming like a colorful pot of ruby-red poinsettia.
 This festive favorite cheerfully heralds in the holiday season as we look forward to gathering with friends and family.
+But the rest of the year, once the leaves have inevitably dropped, we're ashamed to say we forget them.

 Native to Mexico, the plant arrived in Europe around 200 years ago, when diplomat Joel Roberts Poinsett spotted the vibrant plant and made it his mission to bring it back to the United States, where it took on his name.
 In the decades and centuries that have followed, this fascinating flower has been a firm favorite ever since.

-Whether you’ve picked up a poinsettia to adorn your hall table, or have received one as a gift, it’s worth knowing how to properly take care of this plant that has travelled such a distance to become part of our Christmas traditions.
+Whether you’ve picked one up to adorn your hall table, or have received one as a gift, it’s worth knowing how to look after a poinsettia as part of your Christmas traditions.

 How do you take care of a poinsettia?